 Give Learners Time to Think

-Research shows teachers wait an average of 1 second after asking a question before expecting an answer.
-Increasing this "wait time" to 5–10 seconds transforms oracy.
+Research shows Mary Budd Rowe (1974) found that many teachers wait for about one second after asking a question after asking a question before expecting an answer.
+Increasing this "wait time" to 5, 10 seconds transforms oracy.

 What happens: More learners attempt to answer.
 More raise their hands.
 Answers become longer and more reasoned.
 This is one of the highest-ROI changes a teacher can make.